-The bank's PL ratio was thus 5.9% as ofend-2018, compared with 5.2% at end-2017 (2016: 7.6%).
+The bank's PL ratio was thus 5.9% as of end-2018, compared with 5.2% at end-2017 (2016: 7.6%).
 We expect further improvements in 2019, such as the announcement in April 2019 regarding a securitisation agreement involving €377 million of legacy nonperforming buy-to-let mortgages, which should reduce PL% to 5.4%, closer to BOI's plan to bring it below 5% by year-end 2019.
 Furthermore, the favourable operating environment in Ireland, leading to improvements in the labour market, and the bank's significant effort to provide sustainable restructuring solutions to troubled borrowers should support further improvements in asset risk.
+On 24th of June, BOI completed the acquisition of €260 million performing commercial loans from KBC Bank Ireland and will service these loans, where the contractual terms remains the same.
+The acquired portfolio equates to 33 basis points of BOI's gross loans and 2.5% of BOI's corporate portfolio.